 5. Psychological Benefits

 The best workouts come from a mind/body balance.
 If you’re mentally fatigued, depressed or anxious, it can dull your workout focus and energy and affect your performance and results.
 In addition to helping balance all your physical systems, acupuncture can do the same for mental systems too.
-The release of endorphins helps promote a more positive outlook, and the balance in energy helps to relieve stress.
+The release of endorphins helps promote a more positive outlook, and the balance of energy helps to relieve stress.

 There really is only one way to find out how acupuncture can improve your workout.
 Give it a try.
 Call or email us here at Active Health Center if you’d like to learn more, and find out how you can get your first acupuncture treatment.